stephenrong/PIBv1_MPRA_analyses/README.md

-# MPRA and functional genomic analyses for the manuscript "Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania"
+# MPRA analyses for the manuscript "Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania"

 Code used for massively parallel reporter assays (MPRAs) and functional genomic analyses and visualizations.